 - Background – The next thing is the background and the base considerations for this.
-It is prominent for the white background, so the best ever option to opt for is flash on the background and sunlight.
+It is prominent for the white background, so the best ever option to opt for is a flash on the background and sunlight.

 - Tripod- It holds the camera in place while aiming for the perfect white background shot.

-Lenses / camera
+Lenses / Camera